 Medical graduates can enter the two-year UK Foundation Programme, which is currently a requirement for full General Medical Council (GMC) registration.
 Dundee graduates have an excellent reputation, are very successful at getting the posts they request, and consistently rank their training very highly in terms of how well-prepared they feel for junior hospital posts.

 Anatomical Sciences - page 146 Biological Sciences - page 148 Biomedical Sciences - page 150 Nursing - page 160

-MBChB Medicine: A100 Pre-Medical Year or WA Entry: A104
+Degree courses (all Hons unless stated) MBChB Medicine: A100 Pre-Medical Year or WA Entry: A104